Trodelvy® (sacituzumab govitecan-hziy)

 SG is contraindicated in patients who have experienced a severe hypersensitivity reaction to SG.

-Hypersensitivity reactions within 24 hours of dosing occurred in 35% of patients treated with SG.
-Grade 3 to 4 hypersensitivity occurred in 2% of patients treated with SG.
-The incidence of hypersensitivity reactions leading to permanent discontinuation of SG was 0.2%.
-The incidence of anaphylactic reactions was 0.2%.
+Hypersensitivity reactions occurred in 28% of patients treated with SG, with 13% occurring within 24 hours of dosage.
+Grade 3 to 4 hypersensitivity occurred in 1.5% of patients treated with SG, with 0.4% of these occurring within 24 hours of dosage.
+The incidence of hypersensitivity reactions leading to permanent discontinuation of SG was 0.4%.
+The incidence of anaphylactic reactions was <0.1%.

 Premedication for infusion reactions in patients receiving SG is recommended.
 Have medications and emergency equipment to treat infusion-related reactions, including anaphylaxis, available for immediate use when administering SG.

-Closely monitor patients for hypersensitivity and infusion-related reactions during each SG infusion and for at least 30 minutes after completion of each infusion.
+Closely monitor patients for hypersensitivity and IRRs during each SG infusion and for ≥30 minutes after completion of each infusion.

 Permanently discontinue SG for Grade 4 IRRs.

 Inform patients of the risk of serious infusion reactions and anaphylaxis.
-Instruct patients to immediately contact their healthcare provider if they experience facial, lip, tongue, or throat swelling, urticaria, difficulty breathing, lightheadedness, dizziness, chills, rigors, wheezing, pruritus, flushing, rash, hypotension, or fever that occur during or within 24 hours following the infusion.
+Instruct patients to immediately contact their healthcare provider if they experience facial, lip, tongue, or throat swelling, urticaria, difficulty breathing, lightheadedness, dizziness, chills, rigors, wheezing, pruritus, flushing, rash, hypotension, or fever that occur during or at any time following the infusion.

-Incidence of Hypersensitivity and IRRs in SG Clinical Studies
+Incidence of Hypersensitivity and IRRs: SG Clinical Studies

-• In ASCENT, in patients with mTNBC,3 any-grade and Grade ≥3 hypersensitivity events occurring within 24 hours of dosing were reported in 34.1% and 1.7% of patients in the SG arm vs 20.5% and 1.3% of patients in the arm that received chemotherapy treatment of physician's choice (TPC), respectively.9
+In ASCENT, in patients with mTNBC treated in the 2L+ setting,3 any-grade and Grade ≥3 hypersensitivity events occurring within 24 hours of dosing were reported in 34.1% and 1.7% of patients in the SG arm vs 20.5% and 1.3% of patients in the arm that received chemotherapy treatment of physician's choice (TPC), respectively.11

-Abbreviations: CDK4/6i=cyclin-dependent 4/6 inhibitor; CPI=checkpoint inhibitor therapies; PLT=platinum; TNBC=triple-negative breast cancer.
+Abbreviations: CDK4/6i=cyclin-dependent 4/6 inhibitor; CPI=checkpoint inhibitor therapies; PLT=platinum.

 Hypersensitivity was defined as hypersensitivity or anaphylactic reaction that occurred on the day of or 1 day after SG administration.
 Any-grade and Grade ≥3 hypersensitivity was reported in 35% (n=369) and 2% (n=17) of patients treated with SG, respectively.
 The times to onset and resolution of any-grade and Grade ≥3 hypersensitivity are shown in Table 2.

 Table 2.
-Pooled Safety: Time to Onset and Resolution of Hypersensitivity (N=1063)8
+Pooled Safety: Time to Onset and Resolution of Hypersensitivity (N=1063)6

 Time to Onset